 Our audit was conducted for the purpose of forming an opinion on the financial statements.
-The accompanying supplementary information, the combining statement of assets and liabilities on page 18, is presented for purposes of additional analysis and is not a required part of these financial statements.
-This statement is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The accompanying supplementary information, the combining fund financial statements beginning on page 17, is presented for purposes of additional analysis and is not a required part of these financial statements.
+These statements are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.